15A. The RothCN Model

 Annual balance

-At the end of the year, all forms of N removal from soil within the year, including gaseous emissions, surface runoff, leaching, and crop removal, are subtracted from soil minerl N pool.
+At the end of the year, all forms of N removal from soil within the year, including gaseous emissions, surface runoff, leaching, and crop removal, are subtracted from soil mineral N pool.
 Any remaining soil mineral N is assumed to be completely denitrified.

 Equation 15A.47